Tuvalu entry requirements for New Zealand passport holders

 Dengue feverModerate risk

-Mosquito-borne disease present; use repellent and mosquito nets.
+Mosquito-borne disease present; use insect repellent and mosquito nets.

 Food and waterborne diseasesModerate risk

-Risk of diarrheal illness; drink bottled or boiled water.
+Risk of diarrhea and other infections; drink bottled or boiled water and eat well-cooked food.

 Based on CDC and WHO guidance.
 Consult a travel medicine clinic 4–6 weeks before departure for personalised advice.